About

 “With over 30 years of experience in museum leadership, photography, and professional art, I am dedicated to fostering a supportive community for creators”.

 • Artist & Writer Spotlights: We frequently feature creative people and events in Astoria Magazine and beyond—often at no charge—to help grow our vibrant community.
+Marketing and Advertising are separately priced.

 • Guest Contributions: Have a story, poem, or insight you want to share?
 Have a look at our family-friendly values and submission guidelines.
 Astoria Magazine focuses on helpful, positive topics.